whitefishdontjump/RepData_PeerAssessment1/PA1_template.md

 **Question 2: Explanation: Strategy for filling missing data**

-All of the NAs occur on 8 dates out of 61 dates, which is `r round(100*8/61)`% of the dates, consistent with total NA count.
-As a result, there are only `r 61-8` observations for each interval.
+All of the NAs occur on 8 dates out of 61 dates, which is 13% of the dates, consistent with total NA count.
+As a result, there are only 53 observations for each interval.

 Using a uniform distribution, seeded, with range, 0.5 to 53.5, and subsequently rounded to give an integer value (1 to 53),  this random result can specify which